Château-Gaillard

 How to Get There

-Château-Gaillard is conveniently located near the town of Les Andelys in Normandy, France.
-If you are traveling from Paris, the easiest way to reach Château-Gaillard is by taking a train to Vernon and then a short taxi ride to the fortress.
-Alternatively, you can rent a car and enjoy a scenic drive through the French countryside.
+Located near Les Andelys in Normandy, Château-Gaillard is accessible from Paris.
+Take a train to Vernon, followed by a short taxi ride to the fortress.
+Alternatively, rent a car for a picturesque drive through the French countryside, which offers flexibility and the chance to explore nearby attractions.

 Local Transportation